HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 Within the Privacy Sandbox, a number of experiments are in various stages of development.

-The [Attribution Reporting API](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/) (previously called Conversion Measurement) makes it possible to measure when user interaction with an ad leads to a conversion — for example, whenan ad click eventually led to a purchase.
+The [Attribution Reporting API](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/) (previously called Conversion Measurement) makes it possible to measure when user interaction with an ad leads to a conversion — for example, when an ad click eventually led to a purchase.
 We saw the first origin trial (which ended in October 2021) enabled on 10 origins.

 [FLEDGE](https://developer.chrome.com/docs/privacy-sandbox/fledge/) seeks to address ad targeting.
 The API can be tested in current versions of Chrome [locally by individual developers](https://developer.chrome.com/docs/privacy-sandbox/fledge/) but there is no origin trial as of October 2021.